Protect the world’s peace. Donate to support Ukraine

 active_listening

-In her best-seller "Dare to Lead: Brave Work.
-Tough Conversations.
-Whole Hearts," Brené Brown explains that leaders, in particular, should focus not only on what is said but also on what is left unsaid, which we understand through active listening.
+In her best-seller 'Dare to Lead,' Brené Brown explains that leaders, in particular, should focus not only on what is said but also on what is left unsaid, which we understand through active listening.

 "Clear is kind.
 Unclear is unkind."

-• Maintain eye contact: Eye contact is a powerful tool as it shows the other person that they have your full attention.
+• Maintain eye contact: It shows the other person you have their full attention.
 However, be mindful of cultural differences, as they could be offensive.
 Remember, this still applies to video calls when working with remote teams.

 • Don't interrupt: Allow the other person to finish without interrupting.
-This helps in capturing the complete message and shows respect.
+This helps capture the full message and shows respect.

-• Note nonverbal cues: Pay attention to nonverbal signals like facial expressions, gestures, and tone of voice to understand the message fully.
+• Note nonverbal cues: Pay attention to signals such as facial expressions, gestures, and tone of voice to fully understand the message.
 Often, these cues speak more loudly than words.

 • Ask clarifying questions: If certain points are unclear, don't hesitate to ask for clarification politely.
 This not only ensures you understand the message correctly but also shows the speaker that you are genuinely interested.